Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Discussion

 The study in this work focused on 3D isotropic MRI reconstruction, and limited in-house data prevented us from implementing and comparing other cutting-edge methods, which requires data for pre-training.
 As a result, we only compared the model with subject-specific methods that do not rely on pre-training or priors.

 The proposed model also inherits some limitations of the original 3DGS framework, such as needle-like artifacts under high acceleration factors, which could be viewed in Figure \ref{recon_results}.
 This suggests that a few Gaussian points may overfit without sufficient high resolution components in frequency domain for training.
-This issue becomes apparent in our study when mapping Gaussian points to grid points in the frequency domain.
-The number of Gaussian points in image space is not well balanced with the number of grid points in k-space, particularly in the high-resolution regions where the sampling is sparse.
-An alternative approach would be to also represent the frequency domain using Gaussian distributions.
-This would ensure that the number of points is balanced between the image and frequency domains.
 Furthermore, 3DGS faces challenges when processing low signal-to-noise ratio (SNR) images.
 The noise can be amplified during the Gaussian fitting process, leading to the introduction of artifacts or incorrect structures in the reconstructed image.
 The model may struggle to accurately differentiate between signal and noise when low SNR images are present, resulting in blurred details and inaccurate reconstructions, especially in high-frequency regions.

 The convergence of 3DGS in medical image reconstruction remains an area with limited theoretical proof, particularly for clinical applications.
 While 3DGSMR shows promise in generating high-quality reconstructions for MRI, its ability to reliably converge to an ideal solution under various noise and data imperfections is not well-established.
 Furthermore, enhancing the model's interpretability, especially in understanding how Gaussian distributions influence the final reconstruction, is crucial for clinical adoption.
 Mathematical convergence proofs and clearer explainability would be essential to ensure the model's reliability and transparency in clinical decision-making.